oer4sdi/Geospatial-Web-Services/StoryBoard.md

 In this Open Educational Resource (OER) you will learn which forms of **geospatial web services** exist, how they are structured, how they can be integrated into an open source GIS (QGIS) and connect with a self published GeoServer.

-After you have completed the following Modules, you will know how:
+After you have completed the following Modules, you will know:
-* (Module 1) Geospatial Web Services are structured
+* (Module 1) what Geospatial Web Services and OGC standards are
-* (Module 1) to find and identify usefull Geospatial Web Services
+* (Module 1) where to find and identify usefull Geospatial Web Services and learn how they are structured
-* (Module 2) to integrate Web Map Services (WMS) in QGIS and visualize Data from it
+* (Module 2) how to integrate Web Map Services (WMS) in QGIS and visualize Data from it
-* (Module 2) to integrate Web Feature Services (WFS) in QGIS and get Data from it
+* (Module 2) how to integrate Web Feature Services (WFS) in QGIS and get Data from it
-* (Module 3) to publish your own Data as Web Map Service (WMS) through GeoServer
+* (Module 3) how to publish your own Data as Web Map Service (WMS) through GeoServer

 The modules are structured as follows

 1. Overview
 2. Thematic Background
-3. Excercices and Guides
+3. Excercises and Guides
 4. Wrap up

 If you are mainly interested in the technical aspects, you can jump directly to chapter 3 where we guide you through the technical exercise.
 With the help of self-tests you can check if you have understood the essential concepts and technologies.